DiabloNova/Orumyx-/Orumyx Smart Contract.md

 D_{diff} > \theta
 \]
 Trigger re-validation mechanisms to prevent oracle manipulation.

----

-### **Next Steps:**
-Part 5 has focused on Orumyx’s collateralization mechanisms, reserve management strategies, and dynamic monetary policy tools.
-It also elaborates on liquidity stabilization funds and decentralized oracle systems to ensure trust and resilience.

----

 ### **23. Governance Framework**
 #### **23.1 Decentralized Autonomous Organization (DAO)**